RyotaUshio/obsidian-pdf-plus/README.md

 > [!note]
 > - If you like this plugin, don't forget to star this repository!
 I'd also appreciate it if you could [support me](#support-development).
 > - Some features requires the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin enalbed.
+> - If something is not working, first try the following:
+>   1. Open a PDF file
+>   2. Enable this plugin
+>   3. Run the `Reload app without saving` command
+>
+>   If it doesn't help, let me know by [filing an issue](https://github.com/RyotaUshio/obsidian-pdf-plus/issues).

 > [!warning]
-> This plugin uses relies on many private APIs of Obsidian, so I has a relatively high risk of breaking when Obsidian is updated.
+> This plugin relies on many private APIs of Obsidian, so it has a relatively high risk of breaking when Obsidian is updated.
 For this reason, I hope this plugin's functionalities will be natively supported by Obsidian itself so that we won't need this plugin anymore.

 ## Features